-Newly Released Emails Fuel Democrats' Trial Requests, As McConnell Stands Firm
+Ukraine Emails Fuel Democrats' Call For Impeachment Trial Witnesses

 The emails, released late Friday to the Center for Public Integrity, are heavily redacted, but Democrats have jumped on one in particular to bolster their argument that there is more to know about the saga of President Trump withholding military aid to Ukraine in exchange for political investigations.

-The message about the hold was from a senior official in the Office of Management and Budget, Michael Duffey, who sent it less than two hours after Trump got off the phone with Ukrainian President Volodymyr Zelensky on July 25 — and requested that the matter be kept quiet.
+The message about the hold was from a senior official in the Office of Management and Budget, Michael Duffey, who sent it less than two hours after Trump got off the phone with Ukrainian President Volodymyr Zelenskiy on July 25 — and requested that the matter be kept quiet.

 Duffey said the halt was "based on guidance I have received and in light of the Administration's plan to review assistance to Ukraine."